Nalhin/factory.io/README.md

 Props should be provided as values, functions or nested objects consisting of values and functions.

 - Plain values are always the same.
-- Functions are recalculated each time an object is build.
+- Functions are recalculated each time an object is built.

 ```ts
 const userFactory = FactoryBuilder.of(User)